-[4.1] General
+4.1 General

-[4.1.1] The RIS Key technologies have a central position in the services to be provided in the RIS arena.
+4.1.1 The RIS Key technologies have a central position in the services to be provided in the RIS arena.
 The RIS technologies are Inland ECDIS, Electronic Reporting, Inland AIS and Notices to Skippers.

-[4.1.2] The efficient and effective use of RIS key technologies is based upon the specification and coding, formalization and harmonized use of reference data.
+4.1.2 The efficient and effective use of RIS key technologies is based upon the specification and coding, formalisation and harmonised use of reference data.
 Special elements of the reference data are "hull data" and the RIS index.

+Figure 1

-Figure 1 presents RIS Key technology and reference data.3
+RIS Key technologies and reference data

-[4.2] Inland ECDIS4
+4.2 Inland ECDIS

-[4.2.1] Inland ECDIS means Electronic Chart Display and Information System for inland navigation.
+4.2.1 Inland ECDIS means Electronic Chart Display and Information System for inland navigation.
 ECDIS is a navigation information system displaying selected information from a System Electronic Navigational Chart (SENC) with positional information from navigation sensors and if required additional navigation-related information.

-[4.2.2] Inland ECDIS is a system for the display of electronic inland navigation charts and additional geographic related information.
+4.2.2 Inland ECDIS is a system for the display of electronic inland navigation charts and additional geographic related information.
 Its purpose is to contribute to safety and efficiency of inland navigation and thus also to protection of the environment.
 Simultaneously Inland ECDIS will reduce the workload when navigating the ship as compared to traditional navigation and information methods.
-Inland ECDIS, provides as one of the key technologies, the basis for other River Information Services (RIS), for the use of systems and applications like Inland AIS.
+Inland ECDIS provides, as one of the key technologies the basis for other RIS, for the use of systems and applications like Inland AIS.